-Couples undergoing separation or divorce should avoid conflict by focusing on the magic of the holiday season to ensure the well-being of their children, says Pickering family lawyer Angela Princewill.
+Couples undergoing separation or divorce should avoid conflict by focusing on the magic of the holiday season to ensure the well-being of their children, says Toronto family lawyer Angela Princewill.

 It’s crucial that adults behave at this time of year, says Princewill, principal of AP Lawyers.
 One way is to develop a visitation plan for the holidays to concentrate on the children’s joy, she says.

 “Each person’s situation is unique, but it’s usually a good idea to have that conversation before the holidays,” Princewill tells AdvocateDaily.com.

 “These are people who are thinking of separating and sought legal advice or are already separated,” she says.
 “It’s best to have proactive plans in place for the children during the holidays.”

 These blueprints include where the children will spend their time, and arranging the gifts so that some are given jointly and others separately, Princewill says.

 “But there are other people who are thinking about it and aren’t sure what they should do for Christmas — that’s where the concern comes in.
 If it’s a situation where it’s safe for you to just stay and try to find joy in the season and get through the holidays, and then deal with this after, that’s ideal,” she says.

 “If it’s a high-conflict environment already, it’s probably best for the children if they just have that conversation with you now rather than later,” says Princewill.

 Negotiating how the holidays — especially Christmas Day — is often the tricky part, she says.